agiza/stream-video-player/readme.txt

 * NEW!
 Possibility to use a custom config.xml with all JW Player options so you can have a shorter embed code.
 * UPDATE!
 JW Player (player.swf) updated to 5.3.1397 version, custom build.
 * Better look with custom design.
-* Display HH:MM:SS on time intead of MMM:SS
+* Display HH:MM:SS on time instead of MMM:SS
 * Load local plug-ins first, if not found then load the JW Player repository plug-ins.
 * Can load any JW Player Plug-in.
 * Fixed bug to handle well anamorphic video on streaming and on video mode.